Class Status and Weather Updates

 Nosework Class Descriptions

 All dogs must be either cookie or toy motivated.
-Dogs must stay in crate or car between working turns.
-Dogs must be leash trained (“normal” pulling is not a problem).
+Dogs must be leash trained (normal pulling is not a problem).
 No aggressive dogs please.
 Ages 6 months to Seniors.

-All nosework classes are held at the Obedience Training Center - Driving directions
+All nosework classes are held at the Agility/Obedience Facility - Driving directions

 Level 1 Nosework